supabase-community/launchweek.dev/README.md

 $ GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you're using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.